CumulusNetworks/docs/content/cumulus-linux-51/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 On Linux, an *interface* is a network device that can be either physical, (for example, swp1) or virtual (for example, vlan100).
 A *VLAN subinterface* is a VLAN device on an interface, and the VLAN ID appends to the parent interface using dot (.)
 VLAN notation.
 For example, a VLAN with ID 100 that is a subinterface of swp1 is swp1.100.
 The dot VLAN notation for a VLAN device name is a standard way to specify a VLAN device on Linux.

-A VLAN subinterface only receives traffic  {{<link url="VLAN-Tagging" text="tagged">}} for that VLAN; therefore, swp1.100 only receives packets that have a VLAN 100 tag on switch port swp1.
+A VLAN subinterface only receives traffic tagged for that VLAN; therefore, swp1.100 only receives packets that have a VLAN 100 tag on switch port swp1.
 Any packets that transmit from swp1.100 have a VLAN 100 tag.

 In an {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} configuration, the peer link interface that connects the two switches in the MLAG pair has a VLAN subinterface named 4094.
 The peerlink.4094 subinterface only receives traffic tagged for VLAN 4094.